cxcsds/ciao-contrib/README.md

 ## How to create a tarball for the CIAO CM team

-This has **changed** in CIAO 4.14, bith the internals of the script and the arguments.
+This has **changed** in CIAO 4.14, with the internals of the script and the arguments.

 A) a development release